 Services provided by ACRES include:

 By providing a positive and supportive environment, ACRES encourages and develops the passions and strengths of its participants into meaningful employment opportunities.

-Coming soon!
 Aquaponics is an innovative farming method that compliments the skill set of those on the spectrum.
 Within this system, fish and plants grow in harmony.
 Aquaponics not only grows sustainable food items, but encourages job training skills as well leadership initiatives.
+Our aquaponics greenhouse is an approved Vocational Training Program for Pennsylvania's OVR and allows participants to earn a wage and develop career skills though data entry, fish care, planting/harvesting, chemistry, and sales.

 Although autism can make socialization difficult, most individuals with autism have a desire to connect with others.
 Connecting adults with each other through natural socialization and recreational events helps to foster communication as well as self-learning.